darkreaper123/IrisClassification/README.md

 # IrisClassification
-Using Softmax Regression algorithm to classify Iris flower
+Using Softmax Regression algorithm to classify Iris flowers